Allergy Shots in Connecticut: What to Know

 HUSKY Health (Connecticut's Medicaid program) operates without MCOs as a self-insured FFS/ASO model.
 SCIT, allergy testing, SLIT tablets, and biologics are all covered with standard prior authorization.

 Curex accepts most major Connecticut insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in most Connecticut cities.
+At $129/month without insurance, Curex at-home SCIT costs far less than Year 1 traditional allergy shot costs in Connecticut.

 Allergy Shots by City in Connecticut